Persistent current oscillations in a double-ring quantum gas: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge Oksana Chelpanova for stimulating discussions.
 TB acknowledges an EPSRC Doctoral Prize Fellowship (Grant No. EP/R51309X/1) and a joint-project grant from the FWF (Grant No. I4426, RSF/Russland 2019).
 TB and NPP also acknowledge support from the Quantera ERA-NET cofund project NAQUAS through the Engineering and Physical Science Research Council (Grant No.EP/R043434/1).
+AY acknowledges the National Research Foundation of Ukraine (2020.02/0032).
 ME acknowledges support from the US National Science Foundation grant no.\,PHY-1707776.
 Such collaboration was initiated within the framework of the Benasque Atomtronics Workshops, which we gratefully acknowledge.